-94) T. Rex, The Slider: Originally Tyrannosaurus Rex, they were discovered sitting barefoot on stage in a club by legendary producer Tony Visconti.
-They played folk on instruments found in dumpsters.
+94) T. Rex, The Slider: Originally a part of a duo called Tyrannosaurus Rex, Marc Bolan was discovered sitting barefoot on a club stage by legendary producer Tony Visconti.
+The folky duo played on instruments found in dumpsters.
 T. Rex's sound was imbued with a quintessentially British skew, something that always appealed to my inner anglophile.
-Marc Bolan's voice had the quality of being both boyishly innocent and strangely otherworldly while also remaining completely unpretentious in a kind of pretentious way, as were his pseudo-psychedelic lyrics (I could never understand the wind at all/was like a ball of luh-uh-ove).
-Tony Visconti constructed a monstrous sound––layers of compressed fuzz toned guitar, strings, Flo and Eddie's superb background vocals, and a vibe and tempo that whispered of too-many-tokes and crisps.
-If this was the British 70s version of bubblegum pop then Brits were spoiled.
-I think this is a little symphonic masterpiece.
+Marc Bolan's voice had the quality of being both boyishly innocent and strangely otherworldly while also remaining completely unpretentious in a kind of pretentious way.
+This quality also explained his pseudo-psychedelic lyrics (I could never understand the wind at all/was like a ball of luh-uh-ove).
+Tony Visconti's production constructed a monstrous sound––layers of compressed fuzz toned guitar, strings, Flo and Eddie's superb background vocals, with a vibe and tempo that whispered of too-many-tokes and crisps.
+If this was the British 70s version of bubblegum pop, then the Brits were spoiled.
+For me, The Slider is a miniature symphonic masterpiece.

 Once, there was talk of a post-Morrison Doors with an Iggy replacement – a flippin' genius idea, but alas.
 Here's a sprinkling of some fake Manzarek keyboards on top to give a hint of what might've been.

 And a cover version that's pretty good too:

 And Dirt, another masterpiece of the defiant low self-esteem category: